DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Description

 DataStage functions `Rand()`, `Random()` and `Srandom()` are examples of functions which produce non-deterministic output.
-Columns whose values are dependent upon these functions will produce unpredictable results which can't be used in MettleCI unit tests.
+Columns whose values are dependent upon these functions will produce unpredictable results which can't be used in DataStage test cases.

 #### Actions